ventilate-schools/ventilate-schools.github.io/index.md

 # Contribute

-So, this is a wiki - like Wikipedia, but for schools and their air-quality.
+This site is a "wiki" like Wikipedia, but for schools and their air-quality.
 You can contribute to this wiki by editing the pages here.
 Look for "edit this page" links at the bottom of each page. and ready the [contributing and rules](contributing-and-rules.md) guide.

 # NEWS